King David High School, Manchester

-The King David High School, also known as King David High School in Crumpsall, Manchester, England, is a mixed, voluntary aided Jewish Orthodox academy school.
+The King David High School, also known as King David High School in Crumpsall, Manchester, England, is a mixed, voluntary aided Jewish Orthodox academy school with a specialism in mathematics and computing.

-In 2015 it received an Ofsted report in 2015 of 'Outstanding'. and in 2016 was rated one of the country's top performing comprehensive schools in the GCSEs by The Telegraph.

-Buildings and facilities
+History

+The school was opened on 7 September 1959, after the Manchester Jews' School in Cheetham moved to Crumpsall.

-The school's bid to relocate to Heaton Park area were opposed due to area conservation and increased traffic concerns.
+In 2004, the school's bid to relocate to the Heaton Park area was opposed due to area conservation and increased traffic concerns.

-Notable alumni

-Several former students of King David High School have gone on to excel in various fields: